UmmItC/Blog/content/en/blog/Linux/Tools/virt-manager/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part9.md

 1. **Power Off Your VM:** Begin by shutting down your virtual machine.

 2. **Configure VM Video Settings:** Access the settings of your VM in Virt-Manager.
-Navigate to the "Video" section and choose the "QXL" device model.
-Then, under the "Video RAM" option, select "VGA."
-Save your changes.
+Navigate to the "Video" section and choose the "Ramfb" device model.
+Then save your changes.

 3. **Switch to Secondary Monitor Input:** On your physical monitor, switch the input source to your desired secondary option, such as HDMI2.
 This prepares your monitor to receive the output from your VM.